The Most Endangered Rhino in the World

 Protecting a species on the brink of Extinction

-The Javan Rhino in Ujung Kulon Park faces severe threats that jeopardise its survival.
+In Ujung Kulon Park, this species faces severe threats that jeopardise its survival.
 Poaching remains a constant danger, while Arenga palms degrade and shrink their habitat.
 Lack of resources, ranger training, and deployment, alongside low community engagement has led to limited population monitoring, hampering protection efforts.

 These combined challenges threaten the already critically low population and risk the collapse of the delicate ecosystem they help sustain.
 Anti-poaching patrols and real-time camera trap monitoring compound the efforts to safeguard the world's last Javan Rhinos from illegal hunting, but they are not enough on their own.